Air Force District of Washington: Establishment

+The unit was reactivated on 7 July 2005, to realign the Air Force command structure in the National Capital Region with the other military services and to improve Air Force support to Joint Force Headquarters – National Capital Region (JFHQ-NCR).

 Mission

 AFDW oversees two wings and one group on JBA-NAFW: the 11th Wing, the 316th Wing and the 844th Communication Group.
 The 844th Communications Group have a specialized communications mission and serve as the central communications support group for the Air Force in the National Capital Region (NCR).
 The 316th Wing fulfills duties as the host base organization of Joint Base Andrews, while also supporting AFDW requirements.
 AFDW also supports airmen in more than 33,000 Airmen in over 200 locations in 108 countries.

 AFDW serves as the Air Force service component for coordination purposes to JTF-NCR and the supporting command to Joint Task Force National Capital Region.
 JTF-NCR has an emergency or major event operation 'mobilization' function as Joint Task Force-National Capital Region.
 Under the Joint Task Force NCR (JTF-NCR), the 320th Air Expeditionary Wing (320 AEW) activates and becomes the Air Force service component of JTF-NCR.
 The Commander of AFDW serves as the Commander, 320 AEW.
 Air Force Mission Directive 13 delineates missions and assigned duties applicable to AFDW in both its worldwide Air Force service role and its JTF-NCR Air Force service component role.